- STEM – The Basics Date: November 8, 2013

 With the plethora of resources available regarding STEM education, it can be daunting to know where to begin your search.
 The sites listed are intended to be a helpful starting point for learning about STEM standards, getting ideas for lesson plans, finding STEM resources, and discovering opportunities for all ages to engage in STEM within the state of Florida.

-STEM Florida-Educator Resources STEM links, articles and resources for educators.
+STEM Florida Educator Resources STEAM links, articles, and resources for educators.

 - Exploratorium: Making Paper Airplanes